 If the front seats have been subjected to a major load, such as in conjunction with a collision, the seats must be replaced.
 Some of the seats' protective properties may have been lost even if they do not appear damaged.

-Do not leave any objects on the floor behind or under the front seats or in the rear seat that may prevent WHIPS from functioning.
+Do not leave any objects on the floor behind or under the front seats or in the seat row behind the driver's seat/passenger seat that may prevent WHIPS from functioning.

 Do not squeeze rigid objects between the rear seat cushion and the front seat's backrest.

-If a backrest in the rear seat is lowered or a rear-facing child seat is used in the rear seat, the corresponding front seat must be moved forward so that it does not make contact with the lowered backrest or child seat.
+If a rear seat backrest is folded down, the corresponding front seat must be moved forward so that it does not make contact with the folded backrest.

-For good protection from WHIPS the driver and passenger must have the correct seating position and make sure that the system's function is not obstructed.
+For optimum protection from WHIPS the driver and passenger must have the correct seating position and make sure that the system's function is not obstructed.

 Set the correct seating position in the front seat before driving starts.